Top International Destinations for Canadian Snowbirds

 Best International Destinations for Canadian Snowbirds

-Whether you’re looking for a tropical paradise, a unique cultural experience or just to get more bang for your buck when you’re escaping the Canadian winters, consider these destinations beyond the U.S. that are quickly gaining popularity with Canadian snowbirds for long-term winter getaways.
+Whether you’re looking for a tropical paradise, a unique cultural experience, or just to get more bang for your buck when you’re escaping the Canadian winters, here's our list of the top international destinations that are quickly gaining popularity with Canadian snowbirds for long-term winter getaways.

 The Benefits of Going Further